|Why Fairtrade isn't fair

 Peter Griffiths The Economist's tale motivational inspirational speaker consultancy provoking change extreme interviewing

-Fairtrade Comment.
+More failings in Fairtrade research.
 Generous consumers pay £1 billion a year extra for Fairtrade products.
 Nearly all this extra money is pocketed by firms in the rich countries.
 Most of what is left is spent on extra operating costs incurred in producing Fairtrade, and some Fairtrade cooperatives make a loss from their Fairtrade membership.
 Any money left over is spent on social products which may have no economic impact.
 The farmers do not receive a higher price for Fairtrade and may receive a lower price.
 Their costs when producing Fairtrade are, however, higher, so their net income is lower.
 All these established facts contradict the assumptions in the recent paper by Tedeschi and Carlson, so their argument is incorrect.
 Published in the Journal of International Development

 BBC World Business Report My criticisms lead the report.
 Fairtrade Foundation UK will not appear on a platform with me because I produce hard research evidence.
 So they got someone from the Netherlands.
 Note that he does not give figures for extra amount paid by consumers, amount going to the Third World, or any extra amount paid to farmers.
 Nor does he suggest that there is any impact study meeting the standards of the development agencies (there are not).
-And he does not mention that the Chief Executive of Fairtrade International, as well as researchers have said that the auditing and monitoring of the system is woeful.
+And he does not mention that the Chief Executive of Fairtrade International, and academic researchers, have said that the auditing and monitoring of the system is woeful.

 'Lack of Rigour in Defending Fairtrade' (published in Economic Affairs) shows some of the mistakes and lack of logic of the Fairtrade proponents, using the example of Alastair Smith.